ChrisBaehrig/cnc-wire-bender/README.md

 Open Source Project by ChrisBaehrig for a cnc controlled wire bender based on an arduino and cad fusion360 file

 ## Concept and changes
-The Hardware bases on the Idea of Pensas diwire bender (https://code.google.com/archive/p/diwire/) and the Project from HowtoMechatronics Wire Bender (https://howtomechatronics.com/projects/arduino-3d-wire-bending-machine/).
+The Hardware bases on the Idea of Pensas diwire bender (https://code.google.com/archive/p/diwire/ License: https://creativecommons.org/licenses/by-sa/3.0/us/) and the Project from HowtoMechatronics Wire Bender (https://howtomechatronics.com/projects/arduino-3d-wire-bending-machine/).
 Power electronic ist improved to for more durability and stronger wires.
-Software ist improved for the end to end production from the cad tool fusion 360 until the cnc wire bending
+Software is new developed for the end to end production from the cad tool fusion 360 until the cnc wire bending

 ## Workflow and Architecture